India rated ‘partially free’ in Freedom House report for third straight year

 Read the full report here.

+Freedom House in its report said, “The constitution guarantees civil liberties including freedom of expression and freedom of religion, but harassment of journalists, NGOs [non-governmental organisations], and other government critics has increased significantly under Modi.
+The BJP has increasingly used government institutions to target political opponents.
+Muslims, Scheduled Castes [Dalits], and Scheduled Tribes [Adivasis] remain economically and socially marginalised.”

-Some of the other parameters that were assessed to evaluate the health of a country’s democracy include “electoral processes”, “political pluralism and participation”, “functioning of government”, “freedom of expression and belief”, “associational and organisational rights”, “rule of law” and “personal autonomy and individual rights”.
+Some of the other parameters that were assessed to evaluate the health of a country’s democracy by Freedom House include “electoral processes”, “political pluralism and participation”, “functioning of government”, “freedom of expression and belief”, “associational and organisational rights”, “rule of law” and “personal autonomy and individual rights”.

-While India scored 4 out of 4 in the assessment of its electoral processes, the score was lower (between 2 and 3) in other parameters.
+While India scored 4 out of 4 in the assessment of its electoral processes, the score was lower (between 2 and 3) on other parameters.

-On freedom of expression and belief, Freedom House noted that attacks on media houses critical of the BJP have escalated dramatically under the Modi government and that reporting has become “significantly less ambitious” in recent years.
+On freedom of expression and belief, the United States non-governmental organisation noted that attacks on media houses critical of the BJP have escalated dramatically under the Modi government and that reporting has become “significantly less ambitious” in recent years.

-“Authorities have used security, defamation, sedition, and hate speech laws, as well as contempt-of-court charges, to quiet critical voices in the media,” it said.
+“Authorities have used security, defamation, sedition, and hate speech laws, as well as contempt-of-court charges, to quiet critical voices in the media,” said the organisation, which has been in operation since 1941.
 “Hindu nationalist campaigns aimed at discouraging forms of expression deemed ‘anti-national’ have exacerbated self-censorship.”

 The report said that besides criminal charges, journalists in India face risk of harassment, death threats and physical violence in their work.